DFE-Digital/bat-design-history/app/posts/support-for-publish/2023-03-24-adding-and-editing-organisations.md

 - provider type
 - unique reference number (URN) - if the provider is a school

+##### Provider code

+The provider code is an identifier used in Find postgraduate teacher training (Find) and Publish teacher training courses (Publish).
+It is a unique, 3-character alphanumeric code created by the Support team.

 ##### Is the organisation an accredited provider?

 The ‘Is the organisation an accredited provider?’ question has two options: